Italy Travel Insurance: Plans & Prices

 Medical evacuation coverage

-Italy’s hospitals deliver high-quality care, especially in major cities like Rome and Milan.
+Italy’s hospitals deliver high-quality care, especially in major cities like Rome, Naples, and Milan.
 However, if you experience a severe medical emergency in a rural area or while hiking in the mountains, you may need emergency transportation to a better-equipped facility.

-Medical evacuations can cost upwards of $50,000, making this coverage essential.
-In extreme cases, a policy can also cover medical repatriation to the U.S. in case of a serious illness or death.
+Emergency medical evacuations can cost upwards of $50,000, making this coverage essential.
+In extreme cases, a policy can also cover medical repatriation back to your home country in case of a serious illness or death.
 We recommend choosing a policy with at least $100,000 in Medical Evacuation coverage for peace of mind.

 Trip cancellation & interruption insurance